Register for features like favorites, compare, comprehensive advice, consultation and more.Register

-In addition to the price of the property, the buyer needs to pay the registration cost, stamp duty on registration, service tax, Value Added Tax and TDS while buying a property.
+In addition to the price of the property, the buyer needs to pay the registration cost, stamp duty on registration, service tax, Value Added Tax while buying a property.

 The documentation required while purchasing a property includes a blue print of the building plan/layout, certificate of commencement, certificate of completion, permission of non-agricultural use of land in case the land is originally an agricultural land.
 A 7/12 extract in case of land property [specific to states like Maharashtra] and a NOC from the builder are also needed.
 In case of resale, previous sale deeds are a must.
 All these documents should be thoroughly verified by a competent advocate.

 Before signing the purchase agreement, the buyer should check the details like base price mentioned, additional charges like PLC, club membership, carpet area along with facilities, taxes applicable, payment mode, occupation certificate, building insurance, schedule of possession and penalty clause in case of project delay.

 There are many factors to be considered at the time of property purchase like the locality or the area of the home, whether all the basic and civic utilities are available, transport facilities, construction quality, the carpet, built-up and super built-up area of the flat, provisions of basic features like water and power supply, and most importantly, reputation of the developer.

 Stamp duty refers to the tax paid to the government just like sales tax or income tax and should be paid on time and in full.
 A stamp duty paid document is an important and legal instrument to be taken care of.

 As per a ruling by the National Commission, the buyer is entitled to get a refund of the amount along with the interest and compensation in case of project delay.
 He can also lodge a customer complaint and take legal help.